voothi/20241223170748-kardenwort/README.md

 1.  **`--type word` (Vocabulary Cards):**
     *   **Goal:** To create cards for studying individual words.
-    *   **Mechanism:** The script analyzes the entire input text, extracts all unique words, reduces them to their base form (lemma), and creates a separate row for each unique lemma.
-Each row contains the lemma, its original inflected form, the sentence in which it first appeared, and surrounding context.
+    *   **Mechanism:** The script analyzes the entire input text, extracts unique words based on the chosen deduplication scope, reduces them to their base form (lemma), and creates a separate row for each unique lemma.
-    *   **Specialty:** This mode includes advanced logic like German compound splitting (GCS) and handling of separable verbs, making it exceptionally powerful for German.
+    *   **Specialty:** This mode includes advanced logic like German compound splitting (GCS) and handling of separable verbs.

 2.  **`--type sentence` (Sentence Cards):**
     *   **Goal:** To create cards with full sentences for studying phrases and grammar in context.
     *   **Mechanism:** The script processes input files line-by-line.
-For each line from the first file (`text1.txt`), one record is created.
-If parallel texts are provided (`text2.txt`, `text3.txt`), the corresponding lines are added to the same record.
+For each content line from the first file, one record is created.
+If parallel texts are provided, the corresponding lines are added to the same record.

-The result of the script's execution is a **TSV (Tab-Separated Values) file**, which is ready for direct import into Anki or can be opened in any spreadsheet application (e.g., MS Excel, LibreOffice Calc) for analysis.
+The result of the script's execution is a **TSV file** and an optional companion **JSON metadata file** (for deck descriptions), ready for import into Anki.

 [Return to Top](#map-of-contents)